constantineshovel/SUBSTR8/README.md

 ## 🪩 Status
 📦 Here some things to expect from the 1.1 version:
-+ improved chunking, shapefile buffers
++ improved chunking, vector buffers

 if you have any idea for the 2.0 version please text me: costantino.pala.geo@proton.me